Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Tour Highlights

-• Enjoy what this volcanic paradise has to offer above and below water!
-Discover the best tropical swimming Bali has to offer
+• Travel to a volcanic paradise and discover some of the best tropical swimming Bali has to offer

-• Swim warm waters, explore a gorgeous coastline embedded with coral reefs and shipwrecks
+• Swim warm waters and explore a gorgeous jungle coastline, with coral gardens below water and shipwrecks to explore!

 • Discover the wonders of the Tirta Gangga - a Balinese Royal Water Palace

-The island is a haven for sea adventurers and although known more for its surfing, the north-eastern corner of Bali is a surf-free zone and is an excellent open water swimming site featuring vibrant coral reefs populated with rich marine life atop a black sandy bottom which makes for awesome visibility.
+The island is a haven for sea adventurers, and, while it is more famous for its surfing, the north-eastern corner of Bali is a surf-free zone, which is excellent for open water swimming.
+It’s there that we’ll comb the coastline, threading the surface over vibrant coral reefs, populated by rich marine life that shoal and scatter over a seabed of black sand.

-This trip is based in the fishing village of Amed which sits underneath the volcanic peak of Mount Agung, Bali’s highest and most spiritually significant site which is revered by the island’s Hindu population.
+This trip is based in the fishing village of Amed, which sits underneath the volcanic peak of Mount Agung - Bali’s highest and most spiritually significant site, revered by the island’s Hindu population.
 Its high imposing slopes are clearly visible as we swim along the varied coastline over the entire trip.
-The reefs with their rich marine life start right from the shore so the swimming is always interesting and varied.
+The reefs, with their flourishing populations of marine life, slope right from the shore, so the swimming is always interesting and varied, with plenty to look at!

 Who is this trip for?